SmritiChawla/Precily/README.md

    Fig1e.
 CCLE/CTRPv2 data trained models and independent test dataset used to evaluate Precily based deep neural network model.

-   * Fig2: This folder contains codes used for evaluating CCLE/GDSC data trained model on scRNA-seq datasets and includes the following subdirectories:
+   * <b>Fig2: This folder contains codes used for evaluating CCLE/GDSC data trained model on scRNA-seq datasets and includes the following subdirectories:<\b>

-    Fig2a: TThis folder contains CCLE/GDSC dataset trained models, processed Kinker,   G. S. et al. scRNA-seq dataset and ground truth labels for evaluation of         Precily.
+    Fig2a.
+This folder contains CCLE/GDSC dataset trained models, processed Kinker,   G. S. et al. scRNA-seq dataset and ground truth labels for evaluation of         Precily.

-    Fig2b: This folder contains code for assessing the efficiency of our model on Lee et al. scRNA-seq profiles of MDA-MB-231 breast cancer cells.
-DrugsPred.R function    is used for making predictions.
-This function takes three files as input: enrichment scores computed using the GSVA method, metadata file containing information  about cell lines and drugs, molecular descriptors, and Cancer type for the input test dataset.
-For Lee et al. we have specified BRCA as a cancer type.
+    Fig2b.
+This folder contains code for assessing the efficiency of our model on Lee et al. scRNA-seq profiles of MDA-MB-231 breast cancer cells.

-* Fig3: This directory contains codes for evaluating Precily on the prostate cancer cell line datasets.
-The GSVA scores for untreated prostate cancer cell lines and treated LNCaP cell lines are provided for drug response prediction using PRAD as a cancer type.
+* Fig3: <b>This directory contains codes for evaluating Precily on the prostate cancer cell line datasets.
+The GSVA scores for untreated prostate cancer cell lines and treated LNCaP cell lines are provided for drug response prediction.<\b>
+   Fg3a & b.
+Evaluation of Precily using Prostate cancer (PCa) baseline cell lines.
+This folder contains CCLE/GDSC2 models retrained after removing the concerned cell lines present in PCa cell line independent test set, GSVa scores.

+   Fig 3c.
+This folder contains CCLE/GDSC pre trained models after removing LNCaP cell line to assess the performance of Precily on LNCaP cell lines and compare it with groudtruth from GDSC database.

+   Fig 3d.
+This folder contains pre trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for making predictions.

 Fig4: This directory contains codes for reproducing results for LNCaP derived xenografts datasets.
 We have included predictions for 155 drugs for 54 samples and GSVA scores.